matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 a threaded client can use this to clear *all* notifications in a room by sending an unthreaded read receipt on the latest event in the room (regardless of which thread it appears in).

+[^3]: Three relations is relatively arbitrary, but is meant to cover an edit or reaction to a thread (to an event with no relations, i.e. the root of a thread):
+`A<--[m.thread]--B<--[m.annotation]--C`.
+With an additional leftover for future improvements.
+This is considered reasonable since threads cannot fork, edits cannot modify relation information, and generally annotations to annotations are ignored by user interfaces.